raiden-network/raiden/docs/api_walkthrough.rst

 ------
 Once ``close`` has been called, the settle timeout period starts.
 The channel is automatically settled as soon as it is over.

 The balance of the channel is now ``0`` and the state ``"settled"``.
-This means that the net balances that the two parties participating in the channel owe each other has now been transferred on the blockchain.
+This means that the net balances that the two parties participating in the channel owe each other have now been transferred on the blockchain.
 It also means that the life cycle of the payment channel has ended.

 Interacting with the Raiden Echo Node